Harsh48/robot-warehouse-problem/README.md

 ### Example command sequences

 * The command sequence: `N E S W` will move the robot in a full square, returning it to where it started.
-* If the robot starts in the south-west corner of the warehouse then the following commands will move it to the middle of the warehouse.

-`N E N E N E N E`

 ## Testing